 - Picture Study (~1 day a week)

-- Music Study (~1 day a week) – this is different to learning to play an instrument.
+- Music Study (~1 day a week) – this is different from learning to play an instrument.
 It’s more focused on learning about the piece or artist.

 - Craft or Art (~1 day a week).